Jenny Mjösberg group

 Efthymia KokkinouMSc, PhD student

-She received her Bachelor's Degree in Greece in 2014 and her Master's Degree from Stockholm University and Karolinska Institute in 2016.
-In her Master's thesis she addressed the characterization and development of regulatory T-cells (Tregs) in premature infants under the influence of probiotic supplementation.
-She joined Jenny Mjösberg's group in June 2016 as a research assistant to work on a project focused on the role of Innate Lymphoid Cells (ILCs) in human colorectal cancer.
-In May 2017 she registered as a PhD student to investigate the regulation of human ILC plasticity in Inflammatory Bowel Disease.
+She completed her Bachelor's Degree in Greece in 2014 and her Master's Degree at Stockholm University and Karolinska Institute in 2016.
+In her Master's thesis she addressed the characterization and development of regulatory T-cells (Tregs) in premature infants supplemented with probiotics.
+She joined Jenny Mjösberg's group in June 2016 as a Research Assistant to work on the role of Innate Lymphoid Cells (ILCs) in human colorectal cancer.
+In May 2017 she started her PhD focused on the regulation of human ILC plasticity in adult and paediatric Inflammatory Bowel Disease.